fldc/systembolaget-mcp/README.md

 ### Prerequisites

 - Python 3.10 or higher

-- A Systembolaget API key from [api-portal.systembolaget.se](https://api-portal.systembolaget.se/)
+**Note:** No API key required!
+The server automatically extracts the API key from Systembolaget's website.

 ### Setup